dotkernel/dot-maker/README.md

 where `<component>` is one of the following strings:

-- `collection`: Creates a resource Collection (API only)
+- `collection`: Creates a resource Collection (only when API)
 - `command`: Creates a CLI Command
 - `entity`: Creates a Doctrine Entity and the matching Repository
-- `form`: Creates a Laminas Form and the matching InputFilter
+- `form`: Creates a Laminas Form and the matching InputFilter (except when API)
 - `handler`: Creates the specified request Handlers (and additional files, based on the project type)
 - `input-filter`: Creates an InputFilter
 - `middleware`: Creates a Middleware